 Complicity-based conscience claims differ in form and in social logic from the claims featured in the free exercise cases that the Religious Freedom Restoration Act (RFRA) invokes.
 The distinctive features of complicity-based conscience claims matter, not because they make the claim for religious exemption any less authentic or sincere, but rather because accommodating claims of this kind has the potential to inflict material and dignitary harms on other citizens.
 Complicity claims focus on the conduct of others outside the faith community.
 Their accommodation therefore has potential to harm those whom the claimants view as sinning.
 Today complicity claims are asserted by growing numbers of Americans about contentious “culture war” issues.
 This dynamic amplifies the effects of accommodation.
 Faith claims that concern questions in democratic contest will escalate in number, and accommodation of the claims will be fraught with significance, not only for the claimants, but also for those whose conduct the claimants condemn.
 Some urge accommodation in the hopes of peaceful settlement, yet, as we show, complicity claims can provide an avenue to extend, rather than settle, conflict.

 We highlight the distinctive form and social logic of complicity-based conscience claims so that those debating accommodation do so with the impact on third parties fully in view.
 We show how concern about the third-party impact of accommodation structured the Court’s decision in Hobby Lobby and demonstrate how this concern is an integral part of RFRA’s compelling interest and narrow tailoring inquiries.
 At issue is not only whether but how complicity claims are accommodated.

 Date of Authorship for this Version

 Siegel, Reva B., "Conscience Wars: Complicity-Based Conscience Claims in Religion and Politics" (2015).
 Faculty Scholarship Series.
-Paper 5000.
+5000.